-Sew the zip panel to the remaining side panels to form one big piece.
+Sew the ends of the zip panel to the end of the remaining side panels to create a hollow square.

 Lay your cushion piece on top of the cushion.
 Wrap your side pieces around it and pin the 2 pieces together, ensuring a nice fit over the cushion as you go.

 When sewing it all together, the corners can be somewhat fiddly, so snip it in about 3 places to help you work around the bend.